 Free ShippingFree global shipping

-Characterization of Liquids, Dispersions, Emulsions and Porous Materials Using Ultrasound, Third Edition, presents scientific background for novel methods of characterizing homogeneous and heterogeneous liquids (dispersions, emulsions, gels) as well as porous materials.
-Homogeneous liquids are characterized in rheological terms, whereas particle size distribution and zeta potential are parameters of heterogeneous liquids.
-For porous materials – porosity, pore size, and zeta potential are output characteristics.
-These methods are based on ultrasound, which opens opportunity for simplifying sample preparation by eliminating dilution.
+Characterization of Liquids, Dispersions, Emulsions and Porous Materials Using Ultrasound, Third Edition, presents a scientific background for novel methods of characterizing homogeneous and heterogeneous liquids (dispersions, emulsions, and gels) as well as porous materials.
+Homogeneous liquids are characterized in rheological terms, whereas particle-size distribution and zeta potential are parameters of heterogeneous liquids.
+For porous materials, porosity, pore size, and zeta potential are output characteristics.
+These methods are based on ultrasound, which opens an opportunity for simplifying the sample preparation by eliminating dilution.
 This in turn, makes measurements faster, easier, precise, suitable for accurate quality control, PAT, and formulation of complex systems.